qalle2/nes-disasm/README.md

 * PRG ROM files larger than 32 KiB (i.e., bankswitched games) are not supported.

 ## Notes
 * The Linux scripts `test-*` are intended for my personal use.
-Do not run it without reading it.
+Do not run them without reading them.
 * The origin address is 64 KiB minus the PRG ROM file size.

 ## Command line arguments